 He also spoke to an audience of 200 ambassadors and world leaders as the keynote speaker for the 23rd Annual International Prayer Breakfast at the United Nations in New York City.

 A theologian-evangelist, philosopher-expositor, educator and author, Dr. Richard holds a ThD (in Systematic Theology) from Dallas Theological Seminary and PhD (in Philosophy) from the University of Delhi.
 In addition to serving as president of RREACH, he serves as Professor of Global Theological Engagement and Pastoral Ministries at Dallas Theological Seminary, and as General Convener of the Global Proclamation Congress for Pastoral Trainers to be held, the Lord willing, in Bangkok, Thailand, in 2016.

-He and his wife, Bonnie, live in Dallas, Texas and have three grown children Ryan, Robby and Sitara; a daughter-in-law, Nathalie; and three grandchildren, Joshua, Emma and Annika.
+He and his wife, Bonnie, live in Dallas, Texas and have three grown children Ryan, Robby and Sitara; daughters-in-law Chelsie and Nathalie; and three grandchildren, Joshua, Emma and Annika.